HedvigS/personal-cookbook/R/cldf_for_dummies.md

 The json-meta data file says which table is in which file, **you can’t always bank on LanguageTable being in languages.csv**.

+Each table is usually tied to several pre-defined CLDF standards for the content.
+For example, FormTables need to have the columns “ID”, “Form” and “Language_ID”.

 Tables can have more columns than the minimal requirement.